 And now it seems we are here.
-The below talk at Svelte Summit 2021 blew my mind:
+This talk at Svelte Summit 2021 blew my mind.

 Astro is the first tool I’ve come across that has this ambition: to facilitate importing and selectively hydrating components in your page as you require them.